Conor Garland

-Conor Garland (born March 11, 1996) is an American professional ice hockey winger for the Vancouver Canucks of the National Hockey League (NHL).
-Garland was drafted in the fifth round (123rd overall) by the Arizona Coyotes in the 2015 NHL entry draft.
+Conor Garland (born March 11, 1996) is an American professional ice hockey player who is a winger for the Columbus Blue Jackets of the National Hockey League (NHL).
+Garland was drafted in the fifth round, 123rd overall, by the Arizona Coyotes in the 2015 NHL entry draft, and has also played in the NHL for the Vancouver Canucks.

 Prior to turning professional, Garland played for the Moncton Wildcats of the Quebec Major Junior Hockey League (QMJHL) where he was awarded the Michel Brière Memorial Trophy as the QMJHL most valuable player and twice selected for the QMJHL First All-Star team.
 After a successful stint with the Coyotes' American Hockey League (AHL) affiliate, the Tucson Roadrunners, he played parts of three NHL seasons before the Coyotes traded him to the Canucks.
+Following a four-and-a-half-season stint in Vancouver, Garland was then traded to Columbus.

 Early life

 Garland was born on March 11, 1996, in Scituate, Massachusetts, to parents Bridget, a train station foreman, and Garry, who was a collegiate ice hockey player.
 He also has three sisters, two of whom played collegiate lacrosse.
 Garland began skating at the age of four and attended skating clinics run by Michael Botticelli.